 While such guidance does not in itself impose a requirement, it is relevant to the proper application of the requirements.
 The application and other explanatory material may also provide background information on matters addressed in this ISQC.
-Where appropriate, additional considerations specific to public sector audit organizations or smaller practices are included within the application and other explanatory material.
-These additional considerations assist in the application of the requirement in this ISQC.
+Where appropriate, additional considerations specific to public sector audit organizations or smaller firms are included within the application and other explanatory material.
+These additional considerations assist in the application of the requirements in this ISQC.
 They do not however, limit or reduce the responsibility of the firm to apply and comply with the requirements in this ISQC.
-[ISSUE K: Application and Other Explanatory Material]

 9. This ISQC includes, under the heading "Definitions," a description of the meanings attributed to certain terms for purposes of this ISQC.
 These are provided to assist in the consistent application and interpretation of this ISQC, and are not intended to override definitions that may be established for other purposes, whether in law, regulation or otherwise.
-The Glossary of Terms relating to International Standards issued by the IAASB in the Handbook of International Auditing, Assurance, and Ethics Pronouncements published by IFAC contains a complete listing of terms defined in this ISQC.
+The Glossary of Terms relating to International Standards issued by the IAASB in the Handbook of International Auditing, Assurance, and Ethics Pronouncements published by IFAC includes the terms defined in this ISQC.
 It also includes descriptions of other terms found in this ISQC to assist in common and consistent interpretation and translation.